How to Prevent Seasonal Roof Damage: What You Can Do

 Wintry conditions can also sneak into the mix during the fall, creating a lot of anxiety for homeowners who already aren’t sure if their roof can handle another run through the calendar.

 - Wind and rain.
 Wind can tear roofing materials right off of your home.
-On average, East Coast residents in the southern Mid-Atlantic region can expect an average of 12 named storms each year, up to nine of which can become hurricanes.
+On average, East Coast residents in the southern East Coast region can expect an average of 12 named storms each year, up to nine of which can become hurricanes.
 Of those nine, as many as four may be major hurricanes.

 Boston is considered America’s overall windiest city, with average wind speeds of 12.3 miles per hour.
 Boston also is the windiest city in the U.S., on average, in the months of September, October, November, December and February.
 Long Roofing has shingles rated up to 130 mph wind gusts.